fetlab/website/content/722/project_group.md

 - and what you did accomplish.

 ####Final video grading criteria
-The final video is wroth **3%** of your final grade, graded according to the requirements above.
+The final video is worth **3%** of your final grade, graded according to the requirements above.

 ###Final presentation